-GeekWire Summit, Powered by CenturyLink: Oct.
-2. The premier technology conference in the Pacific Northwest, bringing together engineers, entrepreneurs and business leaders for a conversation about the future of business and technology.
-Tickets available now.
+GeekWire Summit (Oct.
+1-2): The GeekWire Summit is the premier technology conference in the Pacific Northwest, bringing together engineers, entrepreneurs and business leaders for a conversation about the future of business and technology.
+Tickets available here.

-GeekWire Gala, Dec.
-3: This is the Seattle tech community’s big holiday celebration, featuring drinks and dancing, plus the unveiling of the “Seattle 10″ startups and GeekWire’s Newsmakers of the Year.
-Tickets available soon.
+GeekWire Gala (December): This is the Seattle tech community’s big holiday celebration, featuring drinks and dancing, plus the unveiling of the “Seattle 10″ startups and GeekWire’s Newsmakers of the Year.

 Read the detailed recap here and check out the winners for each category here.

 GeekWire Ping-Pong & Anniversary Bash, March 20, 2014.

 More than 800 people joined us for the GeekWire Anniversary Bash & Ping-Pong Tournament, a one-of-a-kind event has become an annual tradition in the Pacific Northwest tech community.
 Check out the full recap here, with pictures, and results and video highlights from the hotly contested ping-pong and foosball tournaments.

 In addition to the huge turnout from the tech community we were honored to be joined by notable guests including U.S. Sen. Patty Murray, who connected with a wide variety of tech entrepreneurs at the event; and members of the Seattle Reign FC professional women’s soccer team, who competed in the GeekWire foosball tournament.

 More than 1,000 Seattle geeks, tasty food, cold drinks, great conversation and an epic impromptu dance floor inside one of the coolest venues in the city — yep, the GeekWire Gala had it all.